Kirst8/FSG-project/README.md

 As a first time user Information about the organisation .
 Why it was started and what its future plans are.

-    -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I would like to see interaction between user and the product so images of current users and how they have like the service.
-        2. As a Returning Visitor, I would like to see upcoming events or news.
-        3. As a Returning Visitor, I want to find community links.

 -   ### Design
     -   #### Colour Scheme
         -  The colour scheme will go with the colours of the logo so the colour plate will be